kyverno/website/content/en/docs/Writing policies/variables.md

 ## Using ConfigMaps

 Kyverno supports using Kubernetes [ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/) to manage variable values outside of a policy definition.
+When a policy referencing a ConfigMap resource is evaluated, the ConfigMap data is checked at that time ensuring that references to the ConfigMap are always dynamic.
+Should the ConfigMap be updated later, subsequent policy lookups will pick up the data at that point.

 To refer to values from a ConfigMap inside any Rule, define a context inside the rule with one or more ConfigMap declarations.